Stainless steel raw material tracker – Aug 2017

 The rise in steel prices has equally led to an increase in the prices of stainless steel scrap, with merchants taking advantage to cash in on the uptrend.

-The increase in demand of Chinese steel has led to an increase in the prices of steel raw materials such as chrome, nickel, and stainless steel scrap.
+The increase in demand for Chinese steel has led to an increase in the prices of steel raw materials such as chrome, nickel, and stainless steel scrap.
 This is majorly due to the activities in the construction industry, and a rebound from the bearish trend that was witnessed in 2016.
 The European and the US steel manufacturers are also back into the market for raw materials, and this has further led to an increase in prices.

 The steel market is poised for a greater year in 2017, in as much as there are predictions of a reversal.
 The Chinese market is going to be the key driver of this market, and as long as the economy stays afloat, the steel market is going to perform positively.